Tutorial - Getting Started with PCB Design

 - Press Backspace to remove the last anchor point.

 - Press Shift+Spacebar to cycle through all possible corner modes.
-We will use the right-angle mode for this design.
+The right-angle mode is the most suitable for this design.

 - Right-click or press Esc to exit wire placement mode.